agstub/subglacial-inversion/README.md

 - `beta0`: background basal friction coefficient (relative to the ice viscosity)

 Synthetic data for the test problems can be set/modified in **synthetic_data.py**.
-The synthetic data is created by solving the forward problem (given w, beta, or m) for the elevation anomaly, and then adding some noise.
+The synthetic data is created by solving the forward problem (given w or beta) for the elevation anomaly, and then adding some noise.
 The added noise is proportional to the maximum elevation anomaly, scaled by the `noise_level` parameter in **params.py**.